Frank Braun

 Frank Dirceu Braun (Niterói) is a Brazilian and American journalist, author and entrepreneur.
 He is a writer and producer, with over 25 years of experience in both print and broadcast journalism.
 Braun has worked as an Associate Producer for 60 Minutes, and as an Investigative Producer for the CBS affiliated stations.
 He has covered the space programs of Brazil, the United States, and China for over a decade.
 Braun has also written for United Press International, CBS.
 News, Space News, and Business Week magazine.

 Braun is currently working on a memoir, written as a novel, “In the New World”.
+And he is also producing a theatrical play based on the life of Polio Vaccine Pioneer, Dr. Jonas Salk, including sections from “In the New World”.

 Early life

 Born in Brazil, and raised in the U.S., Braun is a graduate of UCLA with a degree in English literature.
 After graduation, he returned to Brazil to help launch The Latin America Daily Post, an English-language daily newspaper patterned after Europe's International Herald Tribune.
 He also worked for McKinsey & Company Inc, an international management consulting firm.